 For the encryption of replication traffic, Galera Cluster supports SSL.
 It does not support authentication.
 SSL is a cluster-wide option.
 You must enable it for all nodes in the cluster or none at all.

-Galera Cluster SLL support only covers Galera Cluster communications.
+Galera Cluster SSL support only covers Galera Cluster communications.
 State Snapshot Transfers happen outside of Galera Cluster, so you must protect them separately.
 For example, consider using the internal SSL support of the MySQL client or the stunnel program to protect rsync traffic.

 To implement SSL on your cluster, complete the following steps: